arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Modbus TCP, taking advantage of Ethernet connectivity, allows easy integration with existing computer networks and facilitates data communication over long distances using the existing network infrastructure.
 It operates in full-duplex mode, allowing simultaneous sending and receiving of data.

-TThe many nodes connected in a Modbus network, whether RTU or TCP, allow a high degree of flexibility and scalability in constructing automation and control systems.
+The many nodes connected in a Modbus network, whether RTU or TCP, allow a high degree of flexibility and scalability in constructing automation and control systems.

 To learn more about the Modbus interface in Opta™ devices, check out our [Getting Started with Modbus RTU on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu).